freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-7.md

 ## --answers--

-a) `I hear there are massive communities of people into coding.`
+`I hear there are massive communities of people into coding.`

 ### --feedback--